identw/werf/docs/pages/configuration/stapel_image/git_directive.md

 ![index.php owned by www-data user and group]({{ site.baseurl }}/images/build/git_mapping_05.png)

-If only the `owner` parameter is specified, the group for files is the same as the primary group of the specified user.
+If only the `owner` parameter is specified, then the group for files is presumed to be the same as the primary group of the specified user.

-If `owner` or `group` value is a string, then the specified user or group must be added to the system by the time of the full transfer of files, otherwise, build ends with an error.
+If an `owner` or a `group` parameter has a string value, then the specified user or a group must exist in the system before the transfer of files is complete (you have to add them in advance if necessary, e.g., at the beforeInstall stage), otherwise, an error will occur during the build process.

 ```yaml
 git: